tototto/tp/docs/DeveloperGuide.md

 ## COMMONS component

-The commons component are those classes used by multiple components are in the program,such as enum classes and the parser class.
+The commons component are those classes used by multiple components are in the program, such as enum classes and the parser class.

 The parser class is mainly in charge of parse user's input and convert them to a workable format to the program.
 The enum classes are used to strict the keywords.